getdrive/WPSPIN/README.md

 It's time to breathe new life into the script ;-)

 Make changes to the code to work correctly on Kali Linux 2.
-Added automatic switching of the wireless adapter from the Monitor mode in Managed Mode and start the network-manager by pressing EXIT, Restart and pereryvaniem Reaver works by pressing CTRL + C.
+Added automatic switching of the wireless adapter from the Monitor mode in Managed Mode and start the network-manager by pressing EXIT, Restart and interrupt Reaver works by pressing CTRL + C.
 Now there is no need to manually change the adapter mode after the completion of the script.
 All other functionality remains unchanged.